sancode86/Python-Flask-CRUD/README.md

 Here is the stuff used:

-- We need Phyton installed, you can get it from Windows Store, or from official site.
+- We need Python installed, you can get it from Windows Store, or from official site.

 - Create a database

 We'll need a database, im using Xampp for Windows, it's easier to create one.
 It has phpMyAdmin wich allows to create a database from localhost/phpmyadmin.
 (Probably you've done this a thousend times, I know).
-So, database name: phytoncrud; and then create the columns as follows:
+So, database name: pythoncrud; and then create the columns as follows:

 ![database](imgs/1.png)